 Intergenerational transfer of trauma

 Aboriginal youth, who display all sorts of anti-social end-stage behavioural problems do not sniff petrol, self-harm, commit acts of vandalism, break & enter, or act violently towards their own family just because they are bad or bored.
-In many cases, they are traumatised young people living in families and communities who have also experienced high levels of trauma and dysfunction caused by a broken relationship between themselves and the wider mainstream Australian society.
+In many cases, they are traumatised young people living in families and communities who have already experienced high levels of trauma and dysfunction, over an extended period of time, caused by a broken relationship between themselves and the wider mainstream Australian society.

 In a way, Aboriginal youth suffer a crisis of living just by being born on the wrong side of ‘mainstream’ Australian culture.
 Some also suffer directly if their parents are also no longer coping.
 They see their parents unable to smile and enjoy life.
-And they hear of intercultural conflict and accounts of injustice that have occurred to their people or families since white people, or ‘Balanda’, came to their country.
+They hear of intercultural conflict and accounts of injustice that has occurred to their people or families since ‘Balanda’ English-speaking outsiders, came to their country.
 This leads many of them to suffer from the multilayered crisis effect called the ‘intergenerational transfer of trauma’.
-This is where the trauma that their grandparents and parents have experienced in their lifetimes is transmitted to them and now defines the shape of their life.
+This is where the trauma that their grandparents and parents have experienced in their lifetimes is transmitted to them, defining and shaping their life.

 The ramifications of intergenerational transfer of trauma have been clearly defined in the Vietnam Soldiers Return Study.
 This study showed that there are consequences for the third-generation children of war veterans.
 For example, Vietnam veterans whose fathers also served in combat, displayed higher levels of PTSD symptoms.
 The suicide rates among the children of Australian veterans are three times the expected rate, and death by accident is twice the expected rate.